 The Enlightenment emphasised reason.
 I’d looked up to it as a way out of superstition, ignorance and oppression, and as the foundation of modern liberal democracy.

 However, the Black Lives Matter movement has exposed the part played by Enlightenment philosophers in justifying the slave trade and slavery by coming up with the idea of white supremacy.

 I didn’t know, for instance, that Immanuel Kant said, ‘humanity is at its greatest perfection in the race of the whites’.
 To be fair, he later recanted (re-Kanted?) but the damage was done.

-Before changing his mind, Kant expounded at length from his Königsberg coffee-shop about the failings of the various ‘races’ as compared with the perfect whites.
+Before changing his mind, Kant expounded at length about the failings of the various ‘races’ as compared with the perfect whites.
+He said black people were stupid.
 He babbled authoritatively about the qualities of different African ‘races’ in terms of their suitability as slaves.

 Such ‘philosophy’ was extremely useful to slave traders and ‘owners’ – not in practical terms, but in terms of moral support for their inhuman enterprise.